cuthbertLab/music21/music21/documentation/source/installing/installWindows.rst

 is written in and in which you will write your own programs that use music21.

-Windows users should download and install Python version 2.7 and *not* 3.0, 3.3, etc.
+Windows users should download and install Python version 2.7 (or, experimentally, 3.4).

 To get Python 2.7 for Windows, go to http://www.python.org/download/ and click on the "Windows installer" link.
 It is probably the